Branded Reel: An exploration of branded video

 Takeaways

-The production behind the creation of a branded reel has lead me to learn about the processes and requirements needed for video content.
-The project required the creation of several assets prior to shooting that would help me to create a strong basis for the format and setup required to create shots for the reel these also would create the framework for timing and movement.
+The production behind the creation of a branded reel has lead us to learn about the processes and requirements for video content.
+The project required the creation of several assets prior to shooting that would help us to create a strong basis for the format and setup required to create shots for the reel these also would create the framework for timing and movement.
 Knowing the timing and movement type of each action greatly assisted in both shooting and editing the video because it allows you to map out the best method for creating a shot and transitioning from it.

 https://youtu.be/m3Wd_OJBImM